neksa/mutagene/docs/rank_doc.rst

 Output Table Header  Description
 ===================  =======================================================================================================
-gene                 Name of gene with mutation mutation             Expressed as, eg. Y99F, ie. amino acid tyrosine (Y) replaced by phenylalanine (F) at position 99
-mutability           Expected mutation rate in a particular DNA context observed             Observed mutational frequencies bscore               A binomial p-value for the observed number of occurences of mutation in comparison to the expected
+gene                 Name of gene with mutation transcript           Transcript the mutation was annotated against, chosen as described in section 2.5 mutation             Expressed as, eg. Y99F, ie. amino acid tyrosine (Y) replaced by phenylalanine (F) at position 99 mutability           Expected mutation rate in a particular DNA context observed             Observed mutational frequencies bscore               A binomial p-value for the observed number of occurences of mutation in comparison to the expected